 Sydney Solar Energy Potential

-Solar panels on a typical north facing roof in Sydney will receive an average amount of sunlight energy equal to about 4.8 hours of full noon sunshine a day.
+In Sydney, solar panels on a typical north facing roof will receive an average amount of sunlight energy equal to about 4.8 hours of full noon sunshine a day.
 While this is less than the state capitals of Perth, Brisbane, and Adelaide, Sydney still beats Melbourne and Hobart when it comes to insolation.

 A new 5 kilowatt solar system on a north facing roof in Sydney could be expected to produce an average of around 19.4 kilowatt-hours a day or 7,070 kilowatt-hours a year.